ducdmdo/resolving-fun-problems-daily/README.md

     - Hash
       - Hash map
       - Hash set
+  ## Recursion
+  1. A base case that return an obvious result, so you should be return in your base case then you're able to exit of the stackoverflow
+  2. A recursive case is always is the smaller case with the original case
   ## Dynamic Programing
   Dynamic programming - **top down recursive approach** - has 2 properties
   1. Overlapping subproblems which is repeated subproblems